bath-bcss/Technical-Labs/docs/UNIX_shell.md

 man -k <keyword>
 ```

-Then you will get a list of commands that use that keyword in their description.
+You will be presented with a list of commands that use that keyword in their description.

 Additionally, bash has `help` pages for built in commands, for example `help pwd` to get help on the
 `pwd` comamnd.